Education

 Further, the First Nations Child and Family Services program will continue to fund prevention and well-being initiatives through the Community Well-Being and Jurisdiction Initiatives, to respond to community needs which could include developing and implementing culturally appropriate parenting programming.
 Canada's reform efforts also include:

-The Public Health Agency of Canada (PHAC) will continue to support Aboriginal Head Start in Urban and Northern Communities (AHSUNC) recipients and sites in the Indigenous-led development of parental-related programming and enrichment activities.
-PHAC will continue to support Indigenous partners' self-determined vision for Indigenous Early Learning and Child Care as part of the new Canada Wide Child Care Initiative.
+PHAC will continue to support Aboriginal Head Start in Urban and Northern Communities recipients and sites in the Indigenous-led development of parental-related programming and enrichment activities.
+PHAC will also continue to support Indigenous partners' self-determined vision for Indigenous Early Learning and Child Care as part of the new Canada-Wide Child Care Initiative.
 The Federal Pathway, released in June 2021, also commits to continue the progress towards an early learning and child care system that meets the needs of Indigenous families, wherever they live.
-This includes establishing before and after-school programming for First Nations children on reserve, providing additional funding to expand access to culturally appropriate Aboriginal Head Start day care programs and services, repairing and renovating existing Indigenous early learning and child care centres, as well as building and maintaining new centres.
+This includes establishing before and after-school programming for First Nations children on-reserve, providing additional funding to expand access to culturally appropriate Aboriginal Head Start day care programs and services, repairing and renovating existing Indigenous early learning and child care centres, as well as building and maintaining new centres.

-Indigenous specific investments will help advance First Nations, Inuit, and Métis Nation ELCC priorities, guided by the co-developed Indigenous Early Learning and Child Care Framework.
-In 2023 to 2024, emphasis was placed on advancing the implementation of Indigenous Early Learning and Child Care investments that support minor capital repairs and renovations at existing Aboriginal Head Start and Day Care sites, as well as new investments to build ELCC sites in communities that are underserved or to replace sites that have reached the end of their useful life.
+Indigenous specific investments will continue to advance First Nations, Inuit, and Métis Nation Indigenous ELCC priorities, guided by the co-developed Indigenous Early Learning and Child Care Framework.
+In 2024 to 2025, emphasis was placed on advancing the implementation of Indigenous Early Learning and Child Care investments that support minor capital repairs and renovations at existing Aboriginal Head Start and day care sites, as well as major infrastructure investments to replace sites that have reached the end of their useful life.